ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

      - The email address to send various internal status and account request emails to from the migrid stack
    * - ADMIN_LIST
      -
-     - List of user accounts that have administrative rights (meaning they can access the Server Admin panel in the webinterface)
+     - List of user accounts that have administrative rights (meaning they can access the Server Admin panel in the webinterface).
+Needs to be comma-separated list of full migrid user IDs on the usual x509-format.
    * - SMTP_SENDER
      -
      - Mainly used to set a noreply@ sender address on various outgoing notification email from the instance, when there is no sane recipient for users to reply to.